 17. The schedule not only lists the sensitive material but also requires the disclosure officer to give the reason for the belief that the material is sensitive.

 18. If sensitive material meets either of the disclosure tests, because it undermines the prosecution case or assists the defence,then the disclosure officer should take legal advice on whether the prosecution should make a public interest immunity application to the court in relation to that material.

-22. The disclosure officer must give the schedules to the prosecutor.
+28. The disclosure officer must give the schedules to the prosecutor.
 The disclosure officer “reveals” material to the prosecutor by drawing the prosecutor’s attention to any material on either the non-sensitive or sensitive schedule that may undermine the prosecution or assist the defence .
 This is done by completing the Disclosure Officers report – see Form CPI3 – and sending it, together with any material listed on the report, to the prosecutor.
 The disclosure officer’s report should set out the material concerned and the reason why the disclosure officer is of the view that it satisfies the disclosure test.
 This should include material where there is any doubt as to whether it might reasonably be considered capable of undermining the prosecution case or of assisting the defence.
 The disclosure officer should not provide the prosecutor with copies of all the unused material, only the items which are identified on the report.

-28. Additionally it should be borne in mind that a decision not to disclose is subject to judicial review.
-In order to satisfy the High Court that a proper decision making process was undertaken, HSE will need to be able to defend the process by which the decision was made, as well as satisfying the court that the decision was proportionate 7.
+33. Additionally it should be borne in mind that a decision not to disclose is subject to judicial review.
+In order to satisfy the High Court that a proper decision making process was undertaken, HSE will need to be able to defend the process by which the decision was made, as well as satisfying the court that the decision was proportionate.